-Finalists in the Scholarship Division compete for three awards: the Nicholas Vrenios Memorial Award of $2000 to the first-place winner, the Constance Eberhardt Memorial Award for second place, and the Clifford Bair Memorial Award for third place, both ranging from $500 to $1250.
+Finalists in the Scholarship Division compete for three awards: the Nicholas Vrenios Memorial Award of $2500 to the first-place winner, the Constance Eberhart Memorial Award of $1500 for second place, and the Vrenios Family Award for third place of $1000.

-Finalists in the Artist Division compete for three awards: the Todd Duncan Legacy Award to the first-place winner, the Vrenios Family Award to the second place winner and the Marjorie Gordon Award to the third place winner.
-These and other possible prizes range from $500 to $2500.
+Finalists in the Artist Division compete for three awards: the Marjorie Gordon Award of $2500 to the first-place winner, the Marjorie Gordon Award of $1500 to the second place winner and the Clifford Bair Memorial Award of $1000 to the third place winner.

-In addition to the above, the Legacy Award of $500 is presented to an outstanding contestant representing a racial or ethnic minority, at the discretion of the judges.
+In addition to the above, the Todd Dunan Legacy Award of $1000 is presented to an outstanding contestant representing a racial or ethnic minority, at the discretion of the judges.

 Questions regarding the competition may be addressed to:

 Lisa Sylvester, competition co-chair, at ,